AdrianHaun/ROIprocess/README.md

 See ROI_MCR_ALS_Manual_v1.0.pdf for a detailed guide how to use these functions.

-For feature requests and bug reports contact me at Adrian.Haun@hs-aalen.de
+For feature requests and bug reports open a new issue or contact me at Adrian.Haun@hs-aalen.de